Thursday, July 25, 2013

 To Nick and his family who seek the upland game

-Awaken from slumber to sunshine on a dreamy hillside
+Awaken from slumber to sunshine on a dreamy hillside.

-A never ending daydream world
+A never ending daydream world.

-Aware but not as the shadows dance with the clouds
+As the shadows dance with the clouds.

-Shadows rolling over and down
+Shadows rolling over and down.

-Over fields of green and gold
+Over fields of green and gold.

 Like sitting on the bottom of a stream

-As salmon swim above
+As salmon swim above.

 To blink and rub the eyes

-Causes the shadows to slow to a crawl
+Causes the shadows to slow to a crawl,

 And hold in the lee

-On a warm summer day
+On a warm summer day.

-Sitting on the hillside
+Sitting on the hillside.

 Looking out over a sea of undulations

-Ever on and beyond and on
+Ever on and beyond and on.

 Large is the expanse

-As the waters that divide
+As the waters that divide.

 Wheat and grass and wheat

-Broken by rivulets and hedgerows
+Broken by rivulets and hedgerows,

-And brambles and thickets
+And brambles and thickets,

 And barns and white spired churches

-That call of home and heaven
+That call of home and heaven.

-The hills hold the clouds above them
+The hills hold the clouds above them.

-Deep still blue with sun
+Deep, still blue with sun.

-Soft and warm as a caress
+Soft and warm as a caress.

-With gravity weighing heavy
+With gravity weighing heavy,

 As the grass calls and invites

-And envelopes and knows
+And envelopes and knows.

-Greens yield to the growing golds
+Greens yield to the growing golds.

-Clouds thicken and coat
+Clouds thicken and coat.

-Golds turn to grays in the stillness
+Golds turn to grays in the stillness.

-Calm as a hunter’s gaze
+Calm as a hunter’s gaze.

-Pointed as the lab
+Pointed as the lab.

 Orange and black against the haze